scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 A path can contain at most one peering link shortcut which means they can only be used in paths between ASes within the "customer cone" of the ASes connected by the peering link.

-The following figure shows the three types of links for one small ISD with two core ASes A and C, and four non-core ASes D,E,F, and G.
+{{#figure-1}} shows the three types of links for one small ISD with two core ASes A and C, and four non-core ASes D,E,F, and G.

 ~~~~
 +-------------------------+